The following professionals lent their expertise to this article:

 Standard Payment Plans

-As with other types of tuition payment plans, those using the standard option do not incur as long as they make payments on time and, if using a credit card, they pay their balances off each month.
+• No accrued interest: Does not incur interest as long as you make payments on time and, if using a credit card, you pay your balances off each month

 3 Colleges with Standard Payment Plans